 As a dentist, I don’t normally use Google to find remedies for dental problems, however, I know that a lot of people do.
 Especially in the middle of the night or when the dentist’s office is closed.
 So.
-I got to wondering what comes up on Google when someone searches “How to Relieve Tooth Pain” and surprisingly, I discovered that the results are mostly lists of home remedies!
+I got to wondering what comes up on Google when someone searches “How to Relieve Tooth Pain” and surprisingly, I discovered that the results are mostly lists of home remedies for toothache!

-I don’t normally prescribe most of the home remedies for toothache that I found in my Google search, but I set out to research the most frequently recommended ones and dispel some of the myths.
+I don’t normally prescribe most of the home remedies that I found in my Google search, but I set out to research the most frequently recommended ones and dispel some of the myths.
 To my surprise, many of them actually make sense scientifically.

 So, here we go: